Vivek96254/Python_Capstone_Projects/README.md

   - This project takes two numbers from user and performs operation on them, it has a GUI using tkinter
 4. Binary Search algorithm
   - This project is an implementation of the Binary Search algorithm that searches for an item in a list using binary search.
+5. Tic Tac Toe
+  - This project allows two players to play the classic tic tac toe game, it was made using pygame.